How to avoid Inheritance Tax on UK property

 IHT increase?

 This might not be the end of “bad” news.
-The recent announcement of Chancellor Rishi Sunak plan to increase inheritance tax to 45% on estates worth more than £1,000,000 to offset the cost of the Covid-19 pandemic on the UK’s economy will be a hit to a lot of property investors out there.
+Chancellor Rishi Sunak’s recent announcement of a plan to increase inheritance tax to 45% on estates worth more than £1,000,000 to offset the cost of the COVID-19 pandemic on the UK’s economy will hurt many property investors

 How to avoid Inheritance Tax on UK property

-While there are quite a few legitimate strategies on reducing inheritance tax on your overall estate, for those with properties of high value, or a few properties in their portfolio, we would like to present the most IHT-efficient solution, a QNUPS – Qualifying Non-UK Pension Scheme, or what we call it at Soteria, the Property Pension.
+While there are quite a few legitimate strategies for reducing inheritance tax on your overall estate, for those with high-value properties or a few properties in their portfolio, we would like to present the most IHT-efficient solution: a QNUPS—Qualifying Non-UK Pension Scheme, or what we call it at Soteria, the Property Pension.

 QNUPS – Qualifying Non-UK Pension Scheme can reduce Inheritance Tax because the pension allows you to hold property within it.